tyc/successfulunittest/manuscript/introduction.md

 * **The graduate software development engineer**
     - The graduate engineer will see how a unit test will increase the robustness of code that was created.
 Firstly it will take the graduate engineer from designing to structuring the code for testability.
 Secondly, it will show the graduate engineer how to collect the metrics to prove that the code is correctly implemented.
 This book will contain the necessary details needed for the graduate engineer to ensure that the software module is complete when it is delivered for integration.
 * **The seasoned software engineer**
-    - This book will cover topics which a seasoned software engineer should be familiar with.
+    - This book will cover topics which a seasoned software engineer should be familiar with, so it should be just a review of a typical process.
 This book is ordered in a typical process with which the software module is tested and formalises the typical development process for a software module.
 It will discuss advance concepts such as traceability and test planning.
 * **The software team leader**
     - This book will show the software team leader what indicators to measure to ensure that the software modules are written to the necessary quality level.
 The signs will include the basic measures and items for review.
 The software team leader will take these metrics to provide a picture of the health of the overall software delivery.
 * **The quality assurance engineer**